tellery/website/docs/how-to-use/create-thought.md

 # Create a new thought

 Ad hoc analytic code sometimes is hard to manage.
-Tellery allows you organize ad hoc analytic code and track them into a calendar view.
+Tellery allows you organize ad hoc analytic code and track them into a reverse chronological view.

 You can create a new "thought" each day on the "My Thought" page.
 Feel free to drop your unformed analyses there.
-All your thoughts are in reverse chronological order on this page.
 The newest content is always on top of the page.

 ## Calendar view